AdmWinther/DockerImage-SuiteCRM/Readme.md

     - Rename the extracted folder to `SuiteCRM`.

 1.1 **Implement the database and admin credentials in the .env file:**
-    -open the SuiteCRM folder, (the one you just unzipped) and add the dfollowing lines to it:
+    -open the SuiteCRM folder, (the one you just unzipped) and add the following lines to it:
     ```
         SUITECRM_USERNAME=${SUITECRM_USERNAME}
         SUITECRM_PASSWORD=${SUITECRM_PASSWORD}